 “Since Makita introduced and commercialized the cordless market nearly 30 years ago, there has been no single standard for measuring torque in cordless drills, and manufacturers have published figures derived from a range of different testing methodologies,” said Stan Rodrigues, Manager, Regulatory and Compliance Department at Makita.
 “A single standard with a consistent methodology will produce more accurate measurements for comparison, and is a true win for dealers and end-users of driver-drills.”

-Prior to PTI’s new torque testing standard, power tool manufacturers conducted their own torque measurement in-house or with third party testing labs.
-Some manufacturers even chose to not publish torque, going instead with the max watts out specification.
+Prior to PTI’s new torque testing standard, power tool manufacturers conducted their own torque measurement in-house or with third-party testing labs.
+Some manufacturers even chose to not publish torque, going instead with the unit watts out specification.
 Given the variances in methods, most manufacturers’ torque numbers are not very useful for comparison since the testing hardware and methodologies aren’t standard.
 That’s changing now that the PTI membership is recognizing this and working together to create and promote this new standard.

 Current members of PTI include:

 - Bosch Power Tools